sejungkwak/connect-4/README.md

   ![Leaderboard page](documentation/features/leaderboard.png)

   - This page displays the top 5 players who gained the highest points with the number of games they won and the win rate to allow them to see their performance.
-  - The user can delete data from local storage with the __Delete data__ button.
+  - The user can delete data from local storage with the __DELETE DATA__ button.
 Upon clicking the button, the alert box is displayed to prevent the user from deleting it accidentally.

     ![Leaderboard alert box](documentation/features/leaderboard-alert.png)